Camp under the stars, spot elephant + rhino on our mountain bike safari tour Namibia

 After the strongest heat of the day has gone we will tackle an afternoon ride that takes about 2 hours to complete.
 We’ll be mountain biking on jeep tracks through extremely rugged and impressive terrain, and stopping to explore canyons and well-preserved rock art, if light allows.

 Our home tonight is at a lodge built on the slope overlooking the north Rostock Mountain range and the colourful dune landscape of the Namib Desert.
 The unique round structures blend into the granite surrounding, and this “cave” feeling makes for a true wilderness experience in Namibia.

 Accommodation: Desert lodge, Rostock

 - +Day 4 - Kuiseb River Ride

-We make another early start, setting off after a hearty breakfast we’ll travel in the vehicle for about 80km through the Gaub pass and Kuiseb pass, and what feels like forgotten countryside.
+We make another early start, setting off for a ride that will take around two hours, before a late breakfast.
 The landscape is vast and open and you can spot animals from miles away.

-We should arrive at our guesthouse in Swakopmund around late afternoon, just in time to head down to the beach for fun in the cooler air of the seaside!
+We should arrive at our guesthouse in Swakopmund early afternoon, just in time to have lunch then head down to the beach for fun in the cooler air of the seaside!

-Our guest house this evening is situated in the town centre, a mere five-minute walk from the beach and main shopping area.
 The Swakopmund Guesthouse is more than just a B&B and is run with an eco-friendly approach, making use of the plentiful solar energy.
+It is situated in the town centre, a mere five-minute walk from the beach and main shopping area.